Is Colchester really Britain's First City?

 The status of being a Colonia can be likened to city status now – certainly, the Romans saw Colchester as being in the top category of settlements in Roman Britain.
 In fact, Colchester was also the first capital of Roman Britain, until after the Boudican revolt when the title passed to London, which serves as the capital city today.

-Prior to this, Colchester had long been known as Britain's oldest recorded town, based on a reference by the Roman writer, Pliny the Elder.
+Prior to this award, Colchester had long been known as Britain's oldest recorded town based on a reference by the Roman writer, Pliny the Elder.
 In around AD77 - while describing the island of Anglesey - he wrote that ‘it is about 200 miles from Camulodunum, a town in Britain'.
 Camulodunum - meaning ‘fortress of the War God Camulos’ - was the Celtic name for Colchester later adopted by the Romans, making this the first known literary reference to any named settlement in this country.

-Of course, Colchester’s long history predates both AD77 and AD49; a major settlement was present here during the Iron Age over 2000 years ago.
-The most powerful Iron Age tribal leader 'Cunobelin' (who you may know as Shakespeare’s 'Cymbeline') was described by the Romans as ‘King of The Britons’, and ruled Britain from Camulodunum.
+Of course, Colchester’s long history predates both AD77 and AD49 as a major settlement was present here during the Iron Age over 2000 years ago.
+The most powerful Iron Age tribal leader 'Cunobelin' (who you may know as Shakespeare’s 'Cymbeline') was described by the Romans as ‘King of The Britons’, and he ruled Britain from Camulodunum.
 Interestingly, this would make Colchester the capital of the pre-Roman Britain as well that of Roman Britain.

 Colchester was awarded city status in 2022 as part of the Queen's Platinum Jubilee celebrations.
 Reasons put forward in the initial bid included its historical significance, as well as its present day importance as a regional centre.
 Colchester's significant military history and ongoing links to the military were highlighted as well as its impressive arts and culture offer.
 Click the links to learn more about our city's museums, galleries and performing arts offerings.